ClusterHQ/hiring/senior-infrastructure-engineer.rst

 Must have
 ~~~~~~~~~

--  Extensive experience with Buildbot or compatible build tool.
+-  Extensive experience with Buildbot or other sophisticated Continuous Integration tool.
 -  Strong understanding of virtualization and networking.
 -  Good test-driven development skills.
 -  Extensive experience with automated testing and software quality assurance.